 - Go to Appearance > Widgets.

 On the right side of the Widget section, you’ll find the widget section, of the Footer.
-Simply, drag and drop a Text widget or any other available widget to from the list on the left.
+Simply, drag and drop a Text widget or any other available widget from the list on the left.
 Click the down arrow and then add your content in the text field.

 Method 3: Install a Plugin

 If you’re trying to figure out how to edit a footer in WordPress using a plugin.
-There are plenty of WordPress plugins available to expand the features and functionality of your site appearance, including the footer area.
+There are plenty of WordPress plugins available to expand the features and functionality of your site’s appearance, including the footer area.

 Once you have Elementor PRO installed on your WordPress site, you can create a new footer for your site by navigating to Templates > Add New.

-On this page, you have to choose footer from the drop-down menu next to Type of Template and next, click on the green Crate Template button to open the drag-and-drop builder to create and edit your new footer.
+On this page, you have to choose the footer from the drop-down menu next to Type of Template and next, click on the green Crate Template button to open the drag-and-drop builder to create and edit your new footer.

 When you’re done, select Save at the bottom to save the new footer.
 Also, check out the Elementor documentation page if you need any future guidance.

 I hope this tutorial showed you how to edit footer in WordPress.
-Remember, this Elementor plugin may take a little extra work to create a footer your own.
+Remember, this Elementor plugin may take a little extra work to create a footer on your own.
 However, the Elementor is totally worth it as your site will be as customized as you want.